researchart/fse20/submissions/reusable/BlaSt/STATUS.md

 * in various static analysis/programming language domains, e.g., Immutability, by using BlaSt to write the analyses

-* on the modularity of static analyses by comparing the complexity of our case study implemenations (Escape Analysis, Purity Analysis, Call Graphs, etc.) to other frameworks and their implementations.
+* on the modularity of static analyses by comparing the complexity of our case study implementations (Escape Analysis, Purity Analysis, Call Graphs, etc.) to other frameworks and their implementations.